Madonna and contemporary arts: Dancing

-According to professor Thomas Harrison of Jacksonville University, "others have considered that her role as a musician and producer is secondary to her role as a dancer".
-Madonna started off as a dancer (modern dance), and it was a "thing that separates her" from others, said choreographer Richmond Talauega.
-Rolling Stone staffers commented she is "entirely synonymous with dancing".

-Various scholars and dance critics have reviewed Madonna in the artistic discipline.
-American sociologist Cindy Patton was one of the first in articulate the cultural and proto-political effects of dance culture with Madonna.
-A The Guardian dance critic, noted her forays within several dance forms, from serious art to club trends.
+Her role as a dancer also defined best part of her career; according to professor Thomas Harrison of Jacksonville University in 2011, "others have considered that her role as a musician and producer is secondary to her role as a dancer".
+The same year, Rolling Stone staffers commented she is "entirely synonymous with dancing".
+Various scholars and dance critics have reviewed her in the artistic discipline; American sociologist Cindy Patton was one of the first in articulate the "cultural" and "proto-political" effects of dance culture with her.
+In 2015, a The Guardian dance critic, noted her forays within several dance forms from "serious art" to club trends.

+However, as a dancer, Madonna met mixed responses.
+In Popular Music and the Politics of Hope (2019) authors observed that she is "routinely dismissed by scholars, critics, and fellow artists alike as someone who 'can't sing and can't dance'".
+In late twentieth century, critic Lucy Sante called her "a graceless dancer".
+Others, including Interview magazine staffers in 2011, referred to her as "the best dancer/performer since Michael Jackson".
-Madonna's artistic concepts within dance forms was also remarked.
-Included in Rolling Stone's poll of the "10 Favorite Dancing Musicians", Madonna was credited by the magazine to help bringing many underground dancing or its elements into the mainstream culture.
-Publishing company, DK noted her influence in dance styles such as voguing and krumping saying she made them "globally popular".
-Madonna was even initially perceived as the "inventor" of voguing by many.
-Similarly, a 1994 article from Public Culture, said the gay ball dance form was popularized by Madonna "in a way that made it seem like she practically invented it".
-Others noted Madonna's influence in rave culture fo her generation.

-The Smithsonian Institution said Madonna transformed pop concerts into dance spectacles, further crediting her with popularizing the use of headset microphones to allow greater movement and used choreography.
-While she was not the first, due to her prominent usage, a model became known as "Madonna mic".
+Included among Rolling Stone's poll of the "10 Favorite Dancing Musicians" in 2011, she was credited by the magazine to help bringing many underground dancing or its elements into the mainstream culture.
+Similarly, John Leland wrote for Newsweek in 1992, how Madonna embraced "underground nightclub subcultures" throughout her career and "taking them mainstream".
+Publishing company, DK noted her influence in dance styles such as voguing and krumping saying she helped made them "globally popular".
+O'Brien noted her influence in rave culture in the 1990s, and Public Culture in gay ball dance form.
+The Smithsonian Institution said Madonna helped transform pop concerts into dance spectacles, further crediting her with popularizing the use of headset microphones to allow greater movement and used choreography.
+Though she was not the first artist to use the technology, due to her prominent usage, a model became known as "Madonna mic".
 The institution also deemed Madonna as the first performer to use her tours as reenactments of her music videos.